 Our team supports the ongoing needs of adults with autism and other developmental disabilities.
 Robert Wisner-Carlson, MD, is the program director and lead faculty providing autism and developmental neuropsychiatry offerings.
 Find out more about our offerings for autism and developmental disabilities.

-Service Chief, Intellectual Disabilities and Autism Unit; Medical Director, Neuropsychiatry Program; Chair, Ethics CommitteeSpecialties:Adult Psychiatry, Autism Spectrum Disorder, Intellectual Disabilities, Neuropsychiatry
+Chief, Autism and Neurodevelopmental Outpatient Program; Service Chief, Intellectual Disabilities and Autism Unit; Chair, Ethics CommitteeSpecialties:Adult Psychiatry, Autism Spectrum Disorder, Intellectual Disabilities, Neuropsychiatry